larammerce/docs/8.x/getting-started/documentation.md

 ### How/When to put the notices, warnings, and danger zone sections

-Notices , warnings and danger sections help you to get user's attention to the important hints .
+Notices , warnings and danger zone sections help you to get user's attention to the important hints .

 ##### PATTERN